eduardohroliveira/laravel-geolite-maxmind/README.md

 <li>Go to root folder and run <code>./vendor/phpunit/phpunit/phpunit</code>.</li>
  </ul>

-Once you do this, some tests will be executed and result will be shown on terminal.
+Once you do this, some tests will be executed and results will be shown on terminal.